Edward William Lane

 Edward William Lane (17 September 1801 – 10 August 1876) was a British orientalist, translator and lexicographer.
 He is known for his Manners and Customs of the Modern Egyptians and the Arabic-English Lexicon, as well as his translations of One Thousand and One Nights and Selections from the Kur-án.

 During his lifetime, Lane also wrote a detailed account of Egypt and the country's ancient sites, but the book, titled Description of Egypt, was published posthumously.
 It was first published by the American University in Cairo Press in 2000 and has been republished several times since then.

 Early years

 Lane was born at Hereford, England, the third son of the Rev. Dr Theophilus Lane, and grand-nephew of Thomas Gainsborough on his mother's side.
 After his father died in 1814, Lane was sent to grammar school at Bath and then Hereford, where he showed a talent for mathematics.
-He visited Cambridge but did not enrol in any of its colleges.
+He visited Cambridge but did not enroll in any of its colleges.

 Instead, Lane joined his brother Richard in London, studying engraving with him.
 At the same time, Lane began his study of Arabic on his own.
 However, his health soon deteriorated.
 For the sake of his health and of a new career, he set sail to Egypt.